surrealdb/surrealdb.js/README.md

 ### Local setup

-This is a [Deno](https://deno.land) project, not Node.js.
-For example, this means import paths include the `.ts` file extension.
-However, to also support other JavaScript environments, a build has been added to create a npm package that works for Node.js, Bun, browsers with bundlers.
+This is a [Bun](https://bun.sh) project, not Node.js.
+It works across all major runtimes, however.

 #### Supported environments